HL7/fhir-saner/fsh/ig-data/input/pagecontent/index.md

 trademarks does not constitute its endorsement or recommendation by the U.S. Government, Department of Health and Human Services, or Centers for Disease Control and Prevention.
 Source materials are available from the CDC Website at no charge at https://www.cdc.gov/nhsn/cdaportal/terminology/codesystem/hsloc.html

+* The SANER Logo was created by Adrian "Kingsley" McDermott, additional imagery by [@RoseFyreWolf](https://www.instagram.com/rosefyrewolf/)